 I believe in the Bible because I believe in Jesus.

 But how is this emphasis on Jesus relevant to our current questions regarding the authority and trustworthiness of Scripture?
-Well, if we accept the New Testament gospels as generally historically reliable (as most scholars do), and if we are convinced by the historical evidence concerning who Jesus was and what he did, and if we want to follow Jesus and pattern our lives after him, then what Jesus believed and taught about the Scriptures becomes incredibly important.
-And we get a clear picture of his views on the pages of the New Testament gospels.
+Well, if we accept the New Testament Gospels as generally historically reliable (as most scholars do), and if we’re convinced by the historical evidence concerning who Jesus was and what he did, and if we want to follow Jesus and pattern our lives after him, then what Jesus believed and taught about the Scriptures becomes incredibly important.
+And we get a clear picture of his views on the pages of the New Testament Gospels.